-All nursing students at St. Thomas University are accountable to the American Nurses Association (ANA)'s Code of Ethics and all students are expected to review the ANA's Code of Ethics for Nurses at this link: www.nursingworld.org/codeofethics.
+All nursing students at St. Thomas University are accountable to the American Nurses Association (ANA)'s Code of Ethics, and all students are expected to review the ANA's Code of Ethics for Nurses at this link: www.nursingworld.org/codeofethics.
 Students can also refer to:

-American Nurses Association (2015).
-The Guide to the Code of Ethics for Nurses with Interpretive Statements: Development, Interpretation, and Application (2nd Ed.).
-Nursebooks.org.
+American Nurses Association (2010).
+Guide to the Code of Ethics for Nurses: Interpretive and Application.
+Silver Spring, Maryland: Nursebooks.org.